bratislava/bratislava.github.io/docs/deployment-and-infrastructure/github-actions.md

 # Github actions

+## Using a pipelines
+How to deploy to different clusters?

+dev

+For deployment next to dev you need to tag your commit in whatever branch with tag dev-next* which can be like dev-next1.0 For deployment strapi to dev you need to tag your commit in whatever branch with tag dev-strpai* which can be like dev-strapi1.0
+Or for whole stack, you just tag it like dev1.0.

+Tagging command: git tag -a dev-next1.0 -m "dev-next1.0 - updated feature" Push changed to prod: git push --tags

+staging

+For deployment to staging you can merge pull request or tag it accordingly with tag format staging-next*, staging-strapi*, staging*,

+prod

+For deployment to prod you can merge pull request or tag it accordingly with tag format prod-next*, prod-strapi*, prod*.
+You need to be also on master

 ### Setup github actions for Next/Strapi project
 We have predefined actions for repeated pipelines, so there is only one file that needs to be added to repo: